clykins90/photo_report/README.md

 ### Vercel Serverless Deployment Fixes
 - **Robust Serverless Environment Support**: Enhanced the application to work correctly in Vercel's serverless environment
-  - Fixed filesystem access issues by conditionally creating directories based on environment
-  - Properly handled temporary directories in serverless environments
+- Configured proper build settings using `@vercel/static-build` for the frontend
+- Optimized build process with correct dist directory configuration
 - Added environment detection to prevent filesystem operations when running on Vercel
-  - Improved error handling for filesystem operations
+- Implemented proper routing for static assets and API endpoints
 - Implemented memory storage for file uploads in Vercel environment
-  - Used GridFS for all file storage in serverless environments
-  - Added streaming support for serving files directly from GridFS
-  - Implemented PDF generation with GridFS integration for serverless compatibility
-- **API URL Handling Improvements**: Fixed issues with API URL paths in production
-  - Resolved the double `/api` prefix issue in production URLs (`/api/api/auth/register`)
-  - Implemented robust URL rewriting in the frontend API service
-  - Enhanced environment variable handling for better deployment configuration
-  - Added better logging for API request troubleshooting
-  - **Fixed API Route Handling**: Resolved routing issues in the backend
-    - Removed conflicting URL rewriting middleware that was causing registration errors
-    - Preserved consistent API path prefixes across development and production
-    - Ensured all API routes follow the `/api/[resource]` pattern consistently
-    - Improved routing configuration in Vercel to correctly handle API requests

 ### Data Model Changes
 - **User Profile with Company Information**: Company information is now embedded directly in the user profile